komahanb/komahanb.github.io/_pages/computational-infrastructure.md

 ### (III) Uncertainty Propagation Methods through PDE Models

-I explore the application of probabilistic extensions to deterministic frameworks for synthesizing new methods of uncertainty propagation through PDEs that build upon the existing methods.
+I explore the application of probabilistic extensions to deterministic frameworks for synthesizing new methods of uncertainty propagation through PDEs.
 In this context, I recognize freedom in the sequence of application of spatial, temporal and probabilistic domain principles.
 I take the philosophical perspective of structuring stochastic calculations around deterministic calculations -- a choice that aids in natural, modular extensions that reuse capabilities implemented in deterministic space-time (DST) when computations are carried out in probabilistic space-time (PST).

 <figure style="text-align: center; width: 100%;">
   <img src="/files/2024-ssgm-ouu-canadarm-cover.png" alt="Uncertainty Propagation Methods" style="max-width: 100%;">